 During the first WLYA ceremony in 2013 Barbara Pacut representing the awards sponsor SirsiDynix said that “The librarian plays a key role in the function of libraries in our communities, a fact that can often be overlooked in discussions and debates around buildings and cultural resources.
 It is the librarian who shapes the character of a library, and who drives for its success."

-The award will be presented during the CILIP Cymru Wales conference dinner at Venue Cymru, Llandudno.
+The award was presented during the CILIP Cymru Wales conference dinner at Venue Cymru, Llandudno.

 The Award is administered by the Chartered Institute of Library and Information Professionals in Wales, and is sponsored by SirsiDynix – worldwide library technology specialists.